tabaresjc/tripito/README.md

 ### Run the Application

+Before you run the application save the file app/viewLocation/data.sample.json as app/viewLocation/data.json.

 We have preconfigured the project with a simple development web server.
 The simplest way to start this server is: